Koopman operator-based model reduction for switched-system control of PDEs: Conclusion

 \section{Conclusion}

 We have presented a framework for open- and closed-loop control using Koopman operator-based reduced order models.
-By transforming the non-autonomous control system into a (small) number of autonomous systems with fixed control inputs, the control problem is turned into a switching time problem.
+By transforming the non-autonomous control system into a (small) number of autonomous systems with fixed control inputs, the control problem is transformed into a switching time problem.
 The approach enables us to control infinite-dimensional nonlinear systems using finite-dimensional, linear surrogate models.
 Using a recent convergence result for EDMD, we can prove optimality of the obtained solution.
 The numerical results show excellent performance, both considering the accuracy as well as the computing time.
 It will therefore be of great interest to further explore the limits and possibilities of this approach.

-Further directions of research are the analysis of stability properties of the K-ROM-based MPC method.
-Due to the identity of the optimal solutions, we expect that stability results can be carried over from previous results without reduced order modeling.
+Further directions of research are stability properties of the K-ROM-based MPC method and a comparison in performance (e.g., the choice of $p$).
+Due to the identity of the optimal solutions, we expect that stability results can be adopted (for the infinite data limit).
 As already mentioned, it will be interesting to abandon the separation into offline and online phase and investigate the influence of regular updates using streaming data \cite{HWR14}.
 In situations where more multiple control inputs are required, it might become challenging to maintain real-time applicability.
-In this situation, special techniques from linear switching time optimization \cite{SOBG16} have to be exploited.
-It would also be of interest to further study the influence of the assumptions on the Koopman operator and whether convergence can be improved by choosing basis functions tailored to the system's dynamics (e.g., via dictionary learning \cite{LDBK17}).
-Finally, it would be interesting to implement the proposed approach in systems where multiple objectives are of interest, see, e.g., \cite{PSOB+16}.
-In this situation, one could observe the individual objectives such that tracking single objectives as well as compromises can easily be achieved.
+In this situation, relaxation techniques need to be exploited.
+It would also be of interest to further study the influence of the assumptions on the Koopman operator and whether convergence can be improved by choosing basis functions tailored to the system dynamics.

+\textbf{Acknowledgements:} We would like to thank the anonymous reviewers for their very helpful comments regarding the convergence analysis.
+This research was partially funded by the DFG Priority Programme 1962 ``Non-smooth and Complementarity-based Distributed Parameter Systems''.